-As a dimension reduction algorithm, t-SNE attempts to visualize multi-dimensional data on a 2 or 3-dimensional plane.
-Thus we do not believe that t-SNE should be used for data analysis.
-There are two main reasons for this—erroneous clusters and researcher latitude.

-During data visualization, erroneous clusters can emerge that obfuscate real patterns or lead to false conclusions.
-For instance, researcher-set parameters of perplexity, theta (or gravity under the Barnes-Hut implementation of t-SNE; van der Maaten 2013), initial dimensions, and number of iterations can have large effects on final visualizations (Waatenberg et al. 2016; Figure X).
-Waatenberg et al. (2016) showed that clusters can be visualized even from random data with high enough perplexity.
+We caution that t-SNE should be used for data analysis with care.
+Most importantly, since t-SNE is a parameterized model, researcher latitude can influence results.
+Researcher-set parameters of perplexity, theta (or gravity under the Barnes-Hut implementation of t-SNE; Van Der Maaten 2013), initial dimensions, and number of iterations can have large effects on final visualizations (Waatenberg et al. 2016).
+Secondly, t-SNE can produce erroneous clusters under specific circumstances where PCA simply produces no clusters whatsoever.
+For example, high perplexity values cause both randomly generated and uniformly distributed datasets to erroneously cluster, while low perplexity values can erroneously separate points that do share relationships (Waatenberg et al. 2016; Figure 2 (bottom)).
+In our analyses, the perplexity parameter that had the greatest effect on resulting t-SNE plots.
+However, clustering was qualitatively different only at very low or high perplexities, which is consistent with how t-SNE was originally reported to be robust to large changes in perplexity (Figures 2, S2); Van Der Maaten & Hinton 2008).
+In our analysis, at least, changes in θ seemed to have little effect on the resulting plots (Figure S2).

+t-SNE may also be prone to return spurious results is when analyzing small, limited data sets, particularly when that data is sub-structured, since minor background variance can create clustering artifacts.
+When visualizing the chromosomal inversion in threespine sticklebacks, t-SNE accurately separates individuals which carry the inversion and clusters the remaining individuals into several different groups (Figure S2).
+While these clusters persist across multiple t-SNE runs, they only differ in allele frequencies at a handful of SNPs (Table S1) and do not persist when the data is bootstrapped (Figure S4).
+On the other hand, PCA accurately clustered the individuals with the inversion while separating out the individuals without it, and even separates homozygous from heterozygous individuals (Figure 2).
+Note that at low perplexity, when points are not expected to be strongly clustered, this problem vanished.

-But on the topic of perplexity, a value that is too low can erroneously separate points that do share relationships (CITATION?
-Figure X?).
-While researcher latitude can lead to false conclusions, this latitude also allows for t-SNE users to test different parameter configurations and investigate how robust possible patterns are to different parameter values.
+While researcher latitude can lead to false conclusions, the parameterized nature of t-SNE allows users to test different configurations and investigate how robust possible patterns are to different parameter values.
 For example, if subpopulation structure is consistent across a wide range of perplexities in a t-SNE plot, then a researcher may feel more safely inclined to believe that it is a true pattern.
-The same logic holds for running replicate t-SNE analyses.
-As a stochastic method, weak or non-existent patterns often disappear in replicate runs of the analysis with identical parameters.
-This is as opposed to a PCA, which as a deterministic method returns the same results every time.
-With patterns possibly spread across up to hundreds of loadings from a PCA (Citation?), visualizing such data can be impossible in a single plot.
+The same logic holds for running replicate t-SNE analyses, since weak or non-existent patterns often disappear in replicate runs of the analysis with identical parameters.
+In contrast, PCA, as a deterministic method, returns the same results every time.

-Another limitation we observed when testing t-SNE was with small data sets of limited or sub-structured data.
-For instance, when observing the heavily sub-structured data analyzing a chromosomal inversion in threespine sticklebacks, the t-SNE accurately identifies homo and heterozygotes for the inversion but then erroneously clusters individuals without the inversion (Figure X).
-On the other hand, a PCA accurately clustered the individuals with the inversion while separating out the individuals without it (Figure X).
-This case demonstrates that as a stochastic algorithm, when data is limited the t-SNE may find false relationship between data points.
-However, replicate runs of the t-SNE returned unpredictable results for the individuals lacking the inversion, implying a lack of true structure only observable in multiple t-SNE plots (CHECK THIS).

-Because of t-SNE’s limitations, care must be taken to test different parameter values and run replicate t-SNE’s when using this method to do a first-pass on new data.
-However, when creating plots for publication, researcher latitude with parameter values is valuable for showing patterns supported by other lines of evidence—although readers should keep in mind that such plots are by nature influenced by the researchers who produced them.
+Because of t-SNE’s limitations, researchers must caution by testing different parameter values and running replicate t-SNE’s when doing a first-pass on new data.
+If care is taken to show that patterns persist across multiple parameter sets and permutations of the data, t-SNE is a powerful exploratory tool for discovering patterns within datasets; and when creating plots for publication, t-SNE may be useful for presenting findings that are supported by other lines of evidence.

 Flexibility of t-SNE